mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/data-science-engine/1.0.0/supported-kernels/index.md

 %%spark --start
 ```

 ```scala
 val count = spark.sparkContext.parallelize(1 to 10000).sum()
 count
 ```

-If you want to use HDFS as a storage or as event log directory for Spark History Server, HDFS configuration files should be added to the classpath.
-To make HDFS configuration available for the notebook add the following line in a first cell of the notebook.
+If you want to use HDFS as storage or as an event log directory for a Spark History Server, HDFS configuration files should be added to the classpath.
+To make HDFS configuration available for the notebook, add the following line in a first cell of the notebook,

 ```scala
 %classpath add jar /mnt/mesos/sandbox/hadoop_conf
 ```

-Where `hadoop_conf` is a directory holding Hadoop configuration files such as `core-site.xml` and `hdfs-site.xml`.
+where `hadoop_conf` is a directory holding Hadoop configuration files, such as `core-site.xml` and `hdfs-site.xml`.